makersacademy/news-summary-challenge/design.md

 fetch function that returns Guardian API - called on loading of page display headlines function - create div element for each headline - called on loading of page

+viewing picture of article with headlines pass headline and thumbnail to array so they can be called when adding element to page